Neurotech-HQ/heyoo/description.md

 ## Setting up

-To get started using this package, you will need **TOKEN** and **TEST WHATSAPP NUMBER** which you can get from [Facebook Developer Portal](https://developers.facebook.com/)
+To get started using this package, you will need a **TOKEN** and **TEST WHATSAPP NUMBER** which you can get from [Facebook Developer Portal](https://developers.facebook.com/)

-Here are steps to follow for you to get started:-
+Here are the steps to follow for you to get started:-

 1. [Go to your apps](https://developers.facebook.com/apps)
 2. [create an app](https://developers.facebook.com/apps/create/)